samiru/articles/node-express-logging-error-handling/README.md

   console.log(`Request ID: ${response.headers["x-request-id"]}`);
 ```

-In real-world application, we would probably show the error with request ID to the user in the UI by using a toast or a modal.
+In real-world applications, we would probably show the error with request ID to the user in the UI by using a toast or a modal.

 ## Split Further